FL-/Essentials-AdvancedDex/README.md

 Follow the [Script](/Script.rb) instructions.
 The sample script files are in [Files folder](/Files).

 ## Compatibility
-Tested on Essentials v17.2.
-Doesn't work with v18 or above.
+Tested on Essentials v13 and v16.2.
+Doesn't work with v17 or above.